New Mexico First-Time Home Buyer: 2023 Programs and Grants

 • VA loan: Only for veterans and active-duty service members.
 Zero down payment is required.
 Minimum credit score varies by lender but often 620.
 Competitive interest rates and no ongoing mortgage insurance after closing.
 These are arguably the best mortgages available, so apply if you’re eligible

-• USDA loan: For those on low-to-moderate incomes buying in designated rural areas.
+• USDA loan: For those on moderate to low incomes buying in designated rural areas.
 Zero down payment required.
 Credit score requirements vary by lender but often start at 640.
 Low mortgage insurance rates

 • New Mexico Mortgage Finance Authority loans: These state-run mortgage programs may come with down payment assistance.
 More information below